MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-how-to-convert-service-contracts.md

 > [!NOTE]
 >  This topic provides a high-level workflow.

- The following procedure describes how to correct an invoice for a prepaid service contact that has been created a year in advance.
+ The following procedure describes how to correct an invoice for a prepaid service contract that has been created a year in advance.

 > [!NOTE]
 >  For this example, you must change your work date to 01.01.2017.